Our programs will be offered at the scheduled time via Zoom. In order to join please make sure we have your most recent email address.

 Wisconsin’s Threatened and Endangered Birds

 Presented by Richard Steffen.
-Held at Wehr Nature Center, 9701 W. College Avenue.
+Held at Wehr Nature Center

 Wisconsin has twenty-four endangered or threatened bird species.
 The Peregrine Falcon (pictured) and Kirtland’s Warblers are two of these species.
-Richard Steffen, a DNR Conservation Biologist since 2001, will discuss which birds are on the Endangered and Threatened Species lists.
-He will detail the work being done to help these birds and discuss how their populations are faring.
+Richard Steffen, a DNR Conservation Biologist since 2001, discussed which birds are on the Endangered and Threatened Species lists.
+He detailed the work being done to help these birds and discuss how their populations are faring.

 A Walk to Sustain Our Great Lakes

-Presenter: Julia Robson, Conservation Biologist Waukesha County Department of Parks and Land Use, Held at Boerner Botanical Gardens.
-9400 Boerner Drive, Hales Corners, WI 53130
+Presented by Julia Robson, Conservation Biologist Waukesha County Dept of Parks and Land Use, Held at Boerner Botanical Gardens.

 Julia’s passion for environmental conservation and fostering community-based stewardship initiatives all began with her roots as a volunteer.
 In the fall of 2017, she took her experience as an ecologist, educator, and advocate to an entirely new level.
 She and a colleague embarked on a 343-mile walk across Wisconsin, from Milwaukee to Lake Superior, to raise awareness for Great Lakes and freshwater conservation.
 Her story of her own volunteerism and growth as a conservationist is testament to the fact that the impacts of just one individual can be far-reaching and help inspire change.